 Unfortunately the marriage was ill-conceived.
 Charles and Catherine were trying to walk a tight-rope between angry Catholics and suspicious Huguenots.
 There were enormous amounts of bad blood and mistrust on both sides.
 (Imagine trying to end World War II by marrying one of FDR’s daughters to Adolf Hitler.
 That’s how much Catholics and Huguenots disliked each other.)
 Catholics were appalled that Charles would re-admit Coligny to the Royal Council when the Admiral had just been fighting him a few weeks before.
 European society had not yet developed the notion that Protestants and Catholics could live together; both sides insisted that the other side was wrong, was going to Hell, and did not deserve political or civil rights because they were religiously in error.
 Additionally, many Huguenots had begun to reject the idea of monarchy entirely and had called for the overthrow of the monarchy or at least the ruling family.
 On the other side, the Catholic bishop Simon Vigor had been calling for the deaths of Huguenots from Paris pulpits for some time.
 So the Parisian population was deeply unhappy to suddenly be hosting literally thousands of Huguenots in their midst for the wedding.

 And then, four days later, someone shot Coligny, seriously wounding him.
 The identity of the assassin is known, but historians have never been able to definitively prove who was behind the assassination attempt.
-Many have speculated that Catherine was afraid that Coligny’s rising influence over her son would mean the end of her political power, but the most likely suspect was the Guises; the assassin was a client of the Guises and had taken his shot from the window of a house owned by them; Charles certainly thought they were the guilty party.
+Many have speculated that Catherine was afraid that Coligny’s rising influence over her son would mean the end of her political power, but the most likely suspect was one of the Guises; the assassin was a client of the Guises and had taken his shot from the window of a house owned by them; Charles certainly thought they were the guilty party.
 Coligny survived the attempt on his life, but it ratcheted up the tensions in the city enormously.

 Two nights later, the municipal government of Paris was ordered to shut the gates of the city and arm the citizenry, and in the early hours of St. Bartholemew’s Day, the bells of Saint-Germain rang out.
 The palace guard of the Louvre forced the visiting Huguenot nobles to leave the palace.
 Henry of Guise forced his way into Coligny’s house with a band of men, dragged him from his bed, killed him, and threw his corpse out the window.
 That was the trigger for an orgy of violence that lasted three days.
 Although the target of the violence seems to have initially been the Huguenot nobility, the general population of the city soon turned their wrath on their commoner Huguenot neighbors, slaughtering men, women, and children.
 The bodies were thrown in the Seine.